-The New Horizons spacecraft has now spent over 1,000 days wending its way to Pluto and the Kuiper Belt.
-To celebrate the milestone, the New Horizons team decided to reveal the secret stowaways on board the spacecraft.
-Nine objects (can you guess why there are nine?!) were attached and sent along on the ten-year journey to the outer reaches of our solar system.
+The New Horizons spacecraft is now just a few months away from its encounter with Pluto and the Kuiper Belt, arriving in July, 2015.
+Back in 2008, the New Horizons team revealed the secret stowaways they had hidden on board the spacecraft.
+Nine objects (can you guess why there are nine?!) were attached and sent along on the ten-year journey to the outer reaches of our Solar System.
 Believe it or not, included in the items are one actual person, and parts of several thousands of other people…

 Here’s the complete list: